Best Irish whiskey distillery tours – 23 tours and tastes

 The Liberties’ distillers opened in February 2019.
 The tour includes some great storytelling and whiskey tastings with some phenomenal antiques and all the latest state-of-the-art equipment for whiskey distillation.
 The Discover tour includes a taste of The Dubliner Irish Whiskey Liqueur (Honeycomb) awarded ‘Best Irish Liqueur 2018’ and a tutored tasting of the distillery for €16.00.

-For €32 you can take the Explore Tour and that includes a welcome drink on arrival of Dubliner Irish Whiskey Liqueur, a tasting of the exclusive, The Tannery and our 5 YO Blend, Oak Devil, a tasting of Dubliner Original & Liberties Copper Alley 10 YO you will also get to enjoy a delicious Whiskey Cocktail.
+For €32 you can take the Explore Tour and which includes a welcome drink on arrival of Dubliner Irish Whiskey Liqueur, a tasting of the exclusive, The Tannery and our 5 YO Blend, Oak Devil, a tasting of Dubliner Original & Liberties Copper Alley 10 YO you will also get to enjoy a delicious Whiskey Cocktail.

 Jameson whiskey tours – Dublin